QuantumMaterialsModelling/bands4vasp/README.md

 The reciprocal lattice of the primitive cell, given in the **PRJCAR** file, is the prefered lattice.
 If the **PRJCAR** file is not present, the lattice given in the **POSCAR** file will be taken.
 For a correct bandstructure of an unfolding calculation it is necessary to have at least one **PRJCAR** file in your dataset.
-All energy values will be represented with respect to the fermi-energy, where the fermi-energy is taken eather from the **OUTCAR** file of the self-consistent calculation of the structure, from each band respectively or can be entered by the user.
+All energy values will be represented with respect to the fermi-energy, where the Fermi energy is taken ether from the **OUTCAR** file of the self-consistent calculation of the structure, from each band respectively or by setting the Fermi energy directly.
-**bands4vasp** calculates the roots at the fermi-level for all kind of bands.
-All this information are visualized in several plots.
+**bands4vasp** calculates the roots at the fermi level for all kind of bands.
+All this information are writen in specialized files and visualized in several plots.
-With a dataset of line calculations in a surface of the Brillouin zone, one can **bands4vasp** let calculate the fermiroots and than let it project onto that surface.
+With a dataset of line calculations in a surface of the Brillouin zone, **bands4vasp** can calculate the fermiroots and project it onto that surface.
+**bands4vasp** supports also 3 different pre-processing methods for the sampling of the Fermisurface calculations with VASP.
 **bands4vasp** is written in _FORTRAN_, it uses _Gnuplot_ for the visualisation and a _Bash-environment_ which brings all together.
 ***